Fake Christchurch attack victims seek NZ$17k in support | DW | 28.06.2019

 According to local media, Victim Support chief executive Kevin Tso said that more than NZ$7 million has already been paid out in the "emergency phase."

-Furthermore, more anonymous donors and corporations have come forward, donating a further NZ$4 million to the Christchurch Foundation, bringing their total to NZ$10 million.
+Furthermore, more anonymous donors and corporations have come forward, donating a further NZ$4 million to the Christchurch Foundation and bringing the total to NZ$10 million.

 Survivor meets minister